-gh multiple communication channels that the school community can acces s reliably.
+Provide COVID-19 updates through multiple communication channels that the school community can access reliably.
 Be transparent and consistent.
 Address the school community's current concerns and questions.
-Dispel rumors, myths or misinfor mation in a manner that is understanding and not accusatory.
-Provide justification for why and are being implemented. how recommended practices and policies Provide families with resources f or assessing their own risk and "action plan."
-In Response to Changes in COVID or School Case Rates -19 Community Transmission or School Case Rates or School Case Rates Explain what is being done to res pond to the change. or School Case Rates Explain what is being done to res Clearly communicate what is known. pond to the change. own and not known at the time. or School Case Rates Explain what is being done to res Clearly communicate what is knowledge feelings of fear and pond to the change. wn and not known at the time.
-I uncertainty, without elevating either. or School Case Rates Explain what is being done to res Clearly communicate what is known acknowledge feelings of fear and clearly indicate when new inform pond to the change. wn and not known at the time.
-I uncertainty, without elevating either.
+Dispel rumors, myths or misinformation in a manner that is understanding an d not accusatory.
+Provide justification for why and how recommended practices and policies are being implemented.
+Provide families with resources for assessing their own risk and "action plan."
+1 In Response to Changes in COVID-19 Community Transmission or School Case Rates Explain what is being done to respond to the change.
+Clearly communicate what is known and not known at the time.
+Acknowledge feelings of fear and uncertainty, without elevating either.
+Clearly indicate when new information is being communicated.
+Indicate where to find the most up-to-date information on COVID-19 safety guidelines.